-Who Is Tali Shapiro?
+Who is Tali Shapiro?

 It was on a sunny day in September 1968 that Tali Shapiro, 8, residing at the iconic West Hollywood hotel, Chateau Marmont, had her encounter with Rodney Alcala.
 She was on her way to school when a car pulled up beside her, and a stranger leaned out the window, asking if she needed a ride.
-At first, Tali refused, but when she heard him say that he knew her patents, she got into the car.
+At first, Tali refused, but when she heard him say that he knew her parents, she got into the car.
 Thankfully, a good samaritan called the police as soon as they realized that the man was taking Tali to his place.
 When the police arrived, they knocked before bashing down the door, giving Rodney enough time to flee.

 Tali was found in the kitchen – nude, bloody, and with a steel bar pressed to her neck.
 But as soon as she was heard gagging, everything shifted gears, with the priority being saving her life.
 Although brutally attacked, Tali miraculously survived.
-She was in a coma for 32 days and spent months in the hospital, having to re-learn how to get back on her feet.
+She was in a coma for 32 days and spent months in the hospital, where she literally had to re-learn how to get back on her feet.
 After that, to get away from the incident, Tali’s parents relocated the entire family to Puerto Vallarta, Mexico, staying there for many years.
 “I don’t remember going up to the apartment,” Tali has since revealed.
 “And I don’t remember anything after that.”

-Where Is Tali Shapiro Now?
+Where is Tali Shapiro Now?

-In 1971, Rodney Alcala, having been identified, was charged and arrested for Tali Shapiro’s rape and attempted murder.
+In 1971, Rodney James Alcala, having been positively identified, was charged and arrested for Tali Shapiro’s rape and attempted murder.
 However, as Tali’s parents refused to allow her to testify at his trial, he was able to plead guilty to the lesser charge of assault – child molestation in particular.
-But in 2010, when Rodney was on trial for the murder of five other women, she gladly took to the stand to testify against him, revealing every single detail that she remembered.
+But in 2010, when Rodney was on trial for the murder of five other women, she gladly took to the stand to finally testify against him, revealing every single detail that she remembered.
 At the end of her testimony, Rodney, who was representing himself, said, “I sincerely regret and apologize for my despicable actions that day.”